Kimberly Chisley-Missouri, Assistant Chief of Internal Affairs Bureau

 The Internal Affairs Bureau has the following organizational units:

-- Internal Affairs Division is comprised of the Police Misconduct Section, the OPC Liaison Unit, and the Civil Rights and Force Investigation Section.
+- Internal Affairs Division is comprised of the Police Misconduct Section and the OPC Liaison Unit.
 The Police Misconduct Section investigates most complaints by citizens against police officers and other MPDC members.
 The OPC Liaison Unit coordinates the investigation of those citizens' complaints filed with the Office of Police Complaints.
-The Civil Rights and Force Investigation Section investigates lethal and serious non-lethal uses of police force.
+The Internal Affairs Division also investigates lethal and serious non-lethal uses of police force.

 - Court Liaision Division, which coordinates MPDC members' participation in court proceeedings and other court-related activities.

-- Diversity and EEO Compliance Unit, which administers the Department's equal employment opportunity program, including investigating and adjudicating EEO-related complaints.
+- EEO Investigations DIvision, which administers the Department's equal employment opportunity program, including investigating and adjudicating EEO-related complaints.

 Some complaints that are filed with the Internal Affairs Bureau (IAB) fall within the purview of the Office of Police Complaints (OPC).
 In these instances, IAD will ensure that the proper MPD element investigates the complaint.
 Regardless of who handles the complaint, individuals may always file one with the MPDC in a variety of ways: